biladina/hijridatetime/README.md

 //-------- Or -----------
 $hijri->strToHijri("24 April 2020 15:00:00", "l, d F Y H:i A", "fr")
 // will return in France language
-// will return a Date in Hijri as formated like jeudi, 01 Ramadan 1441 15:00 PM
+// will return a Date in Hijri as formated like vendredi, 01 Ramadan 1441 15:00 PM

 ```